'Shahs Of Sunset' Mercedes 'MJ' Javid And Tommy Feight Are Married

 Mercedes “MJ” Javid is finally married!
 The Shahs Of Sunset star tied the knot on Saturday with her fiancé, Tommy Feight, according to E!
 News.
 The newlyweds had been engaged since 2015 after meeting on Tinder.

-The loving couple was surrounded by their closest friends and family, including Javid’s Bravo co-stars when they said, “I do.”
+The loving couple was surrounded by their closest friends and family, including Javid’s Bravo co-stars, when they said, “I do.”
 Mike Shouhed created an Instagram story to show off his classy black-tie outfit.
 Shouhed captioned the video clips with several red heart emoji’s.

 Javid and Tommy’s romance has been captured on the hit Bravo reality television show.
 The couple’s nuptials were filmed as well and will be shown in the upcoming season of Shah’s Of Sunset.